The Next Generation of Enterprise Systems

 • Flexibility: Support for diverse industries, business models, and customer success motions without forcing a one-size-fits-all approach.

-Winning enterprise platforms of the future will need to enable seamless collaboration and automation across core workflows.
+Winning B2B platforms of the future will need to enable seamless collaboration and automation across core workflows.
 It’ll require:

 • Data-first architecture: Structured, time-series customer data designed for AI and commercial impact.